Blog Post Image Backdrop

 If the pickup contains wax, re-flow the wax to prevent microphonics.
 Allow the humbucker to cool completely before installing in the guitar.

-If your humbucker has a cover installed, follow our guide here to remove and re-install your cover!
+If your Humbucker has a cover installed, follow our guide here to remove and re-install your cover!

 I hope that helps you understand reversing the polarity of a humbucker!
 If you have any tips or questions, feel free to drop them below.
 Until next time.